A conspiracy to frame the CJI? Justice Patnaik seeks more information from IB

 The top court had said that outcome of inquiry by Justice Patnaik "shall not affect the in-house procedure/ inquiry which was pending in the administrative side".

-An in-house inquiry committee comprising senior most judge Justice SA Bobde and two women judges of the SC -- Justices Indu Malhotra and Indira Banerjee -- on May 6, gave clean chit to the CJI on the allegations of sexual harassment levelled by the former woman employee of the Supreme Court.
+An in-house inquiry committee comprising senior most judge Justice S A Bobde and two women judges of the SC -- Justices Indu Malhotra and Indira Banerjee -- on May 6, gave clean chit to the CJI on the allegations of sexual harassment levelled by the former woman employee of the Supreme Court.